 RESIDENCY DETAILS AND APPLICATION

 The next round of applications for Thread will be reviewed in 2018.
-Please check back in January for announcements.
+Please check back in January for news on the application process.

 Thread invites artists and writers of any medium or style.
 Residencies last at least 4 weeks with the specific duration determined on a case-by-case basis.
 There will be two to four artists in residence at a time between the months of August and May; the residency is closed during June and July.